 However shocking or outside of the norm Lil Peep’s death may have seemed, then, it followed a course that tragically far too many Americans take every day in this country.
 In this sense, Lil Peep’s death shines a light on the widespread problem of polydrug abuse and addiction.

 Famous Faces in Recovery

-Substance abuse disorder is prevalent throughout all groups in modern society; celebrities just have a light shining on them.
-Recently, Ben Affleck’s struggles with alcoholism after rehab have illuminated the importance of asking for help – even after relapse.
-Other famous celebrities have been entangled with alcoholism and drug abuse, including Lamar Odom’s struggles, Robert Downey Jr.’s addiction in the early 2000s, and Heather Locklear’s rehab visits.
-Many celebrities were lost in 2018; but there is a growing number of celebrities in recovery, who have turned their lives around and are now leading a more fulfilling path.
+If polydrug abuse and substance use disorders are prevalent in American society, they’re much more in the spotlight among celebrities like Lil Peep.
+Recently, Ben Affleck’s struggles with alcoholism after rehab have illuminated the importance of asking for help— even after relapse.
+Many other famous celebrities have been entangled with alcoholism and drug abuse.
+Just a quick survey of examples include Lamar Odom’s struggles, Robert Downey Jr.’s addiction in the early 2000s, and Heather Locklear’s rehab visits.
+The year 2018 saw many tragic celebrity losses but a growing number of celebrities are also in recovery, having turned their lives around and embarked on a more fulfilling path.

 While celebrities do suffer a high incidence of substance abuse occurrence, it’s important to understand the universality of their vices.
-Many people have a loved one who was lost due to addiction, and that’s why it’s so important to make the call to get help.
-If you or someone you love is going down a dangerous path, don’t wait any longer to ask for help.
+Many people have lost loved ones to addiction.
+That’s why it’s so important to get help.
+If you or someone you love is going down a dangerous path, don’t wait one more day to ask for help.
 In today’s environment, you never know when a person’s next dose may be their last.